Updated: Sep 15, 2022

 Wishing you wellness, Joanna xox

 Joanna McDonald is a spiritual mentor, Reiki Master and teacher with an office in Hudson, Quebec.
-Find more information about Joanna here, book a reading or visit the boutique to find products.
-Follow our book club today and stay in the loop of current health trends and info.

 Natural balance for body, mind, spirit & home, that's Lotus Living.
 It's good for your health. #fallingleaves #spirit #guides #spirituality #awakening #source #hudson #quebec #joanna #mcdonald #lotus #living #blog #death #rebirth #mentorship